marco-travel-companion/marco-legal-docs/privacy-policy.md

 1. When you sign up with Google, we receive your email address, name, profile picture, and language preferences, but we do not use or store your profile picture.
 2. When you sign up with Apple, we receive your email address (or a relay email if you choose to hide it), and your name.

 b.
-Conversations with the LLM-guide: We store the conversations you have with the LLM-guide to enhance the App’s functionality, ensure quality, and improve future interactions.
-These conversations are linked to your account but are not shared externally.
+Conversations with the AI Guide: We store your conversations with the AI guide, including the location where each query was made, to enhance the App's functionality, ensure service quality, and improve future interactions.
+If signed up, these conversations are linked to your account but are not shared externally.

 c.
 Usage Data: We collect anonymized data about your interactions with the App to help monitor and improve its performance.
 This data is not linked to your personal information.